What does Addison mean?

 Addison is a rare given name for men but a very popular surname for all people (#2019 out of 150436, Top 1%).
 (2000 U.S. Census)

 Below is a charted analysis of the popularity of the boy name Addison and corresponding names.
-Adam (#79 2 years ago), Adan (#373) and Addie are the prominent alternative forms of Addison.
-Usage of these forms of Addison was widespread among parents in the year 2004 (usage of 0.5285%) and is somewhat lower today (usage 0.387%, ▼26.8%).
-Adam is the continual favorite, while Adan has gained in usage, and Addison is now less common.
-(Top 1000 Baby Names Records, 2014)
+Adam (#79 from current records), Addie and Ad are the prominent alternative forms of Addison (#1331 from current records).
+Usage of these forms of Addison was widespread among parents 3 decades ago (usage of 1.06%) and has become much lower since (usage 0.29%, ▼73.2%), with forms like Adam going out of style.